 Then load one weave, which must have exactly one black point on each weft and at least one black point on each warp; you can use any weft satin or twill.
-The sample shading weaves, which are good for shading are located in shading directory.
+The sample shading weaves, which are good for shading, are located in shading directory.

-Enter the number of warp threads, that you want to have in one repeat (600 in the image below).
+Enter the number of warp threads that you want to have in one repeat (600 in the image below).
 Usually the warp density is different from the weft one.
-To calculate the number of wefts, which will keep the image in proportion, just pres the Density button.
+To calculate the number of wefts, which will keep the image in proportion, just click the Density button.
 This calculation works correctly only if you have previously inserted your weaving density using Fabric > Density.
 The number of wefts, which the program will calculate will be mathematically correct, but could be indivisible by your selected weave.
-If your image is in repeat, and you do not want any fault lines at the end of repeat, you can also apply function Conversion > set jacquard size to divisible Y in the Jacquard conversionwindow.
-This will adjust number of wefts and make it divisible by the chosen weave.
+If your image is in repeat, and you do not want any fault lines at the end of repeat, you can also apply function Conversion > set jacquard size to divisible Y in the Conversione Jacquard window.
+This will adjust the number of wefts and make it divisible by the chosen weave.

 … click OK.
 A jacquard weave is then constructed based on this one shading weave.